cheesemaafia/imgrerite/README.md

 ### But where does my resulting images get stored?

-On your system, there would be a new folder/directory now, named ImagickCLI, all the images are saved there :)
+On your system, there would be a new folder/directory now, named ImagickCLI, all the images are saved there.
+By reverse revealing those images, you'll see the text you hid :)

 ### And what are the limitations to this tool?